+- fulfill all state and local requirements for graduation;

-- b. participate in rehearsal; - c. wear acceptable/required clothing; - d. not have any pending disciplinary issues; - e. have all financial debts to the school paid in full.
+- participate in rehearsal;

+- wear acceptable/required clothing;

+- not have any pending disciplinary issues;

+- have all financial debts to the school paid in full.

 Final determination of eligibility shall be made by the high school administration.